Davislyu/LLM-Vaccine-Sentiment-Classifier/README.md

 ### CT-BERT

-CityBird (CT-BERT) is a transformer-based model fine-tuned specifically for COVID-19 related text.
+COVID-Twitter-BERT (CT-BERT) is a transformer-based model fine-tuned specifically for COVID-19 related text.
 It provides contextual embeddings that capture the nuances of language used in tweets about COVID-19 vaccines.
 You can find the CT-BERT model on Hugging Face [here](https://huggingface.co/digitalepidemiologylab/covid-twitter-bert).

 ### SBERT